DobbiKov/translate-dir-cli/README.md

 like.

 #### Setup the translation project
 1. Create a dedicated directory to serve as the root for your translation project, and place your existing writing project's directory inside it.
-In other words, your root directory (for the translation project) must be a parent direcotry for your writing project.
+In other words, your root directory (for the translation project) must be a parent directory for your writing project.

 2. Create the dedicated translation project:
 ```
-translate-dir init
+translate-dir init [--name <your_name>]
 ```
-In order to set the project's name, use `--name` flag, example:
+where `--name` is an optional parameter that sets your project's name.

+Example:
 ```
 translate-dir init --name my_proj
 ```

-3. Set the source directory (that will be translated) if such exists, if it doesn't, create one or move one:
+3. Set the source directory (that will be translated) if such exists, if it doesn't, create one or move one inside of your translation project's directoy:
 ```
 translate-dir set-source <dir_name> <language>
 ```